-What is the difference between behaviour and personality?
-Behaviour and personality are two different characteristics that can be used to define us.
+What is the difference between behavior and personality?
+Behavior and personality are two different characteristics that can be used to define us.

 A person is judged by how he or she behaves and what traits constitute a part of his or her personality.
 The word “personality” has many definitions.
 Essentially, personality is referred to as the combination of values, views, set responses, patterns of thought and characteristics which are relatively stable aspects of an individual.

-Behaviour on the other hand, is how that individual comes across to others in their actions.
-In summary, behaviour is WHAT we do, personality is how we THINK, FEEL and WHY we tend to behave in a certain way.
+Behavior on the other hand, is how that individual comes across to others in their actions.
+In summary, behavior is WHAT we do, personality is how we THINK, FEEL and WHY we tend to behave in a certain way.

-While much of our behaviour is a result of our values and beliefs, it’s much easier to behave differently than to change beliefs.
-When referring to an individual’s behavioural characteristics, we are referring to the way a person acts or reacts in a particular situation and to their surroundings in general.
+While much of our behavior is a result of our values and beliefs, it’s much easier to behave differently than to change beliefs.
+When referring to an individual’s behavioral characteristics, we are referring to the way a person acts or reacts in a particular situation and to their surroundings in general.

-Thomas’ behavioural competencies test uses four main profile factors: Dominance, Influence, Steadiness and Compliance, to provide information on a candidate’s fears, motivators, values and behaviours.
+Thomas’ behavioral competencies test uses four main profile factors: Dominance, Influence, Steadiness and Compliance, to provide information on a candidate’s fears, motivators, values and behaviors.

-It provides an accurate insight into how people behave at work, allowing you to maximise your L&D budget by identifying an individual’s areas of strength and limitations and which skills require development.
+It provides an accurate insight into how people behave at work, allowing you to maximize your L&D budget by identifying an individual’s areas of strength and limitations and which skills require development.

 Employers can gain greater certainty when recruiting, and understand how to reduce staff turnover.
-Candidates taking the Behaviour assessment on our new platform, Thomas Perform, may see descriptive words such as:
+Candidates taking the Behavior assessment on our new platform, Thomas Assess, may see descriptive words such as:

-Think of these behaviours as being visible to others.
-In other words, working with a colleague in your team that shows systematic behaviour would be quite easily spotted due to their methodical approach to tasks and perhaps even a more procedural decision-making style.
+Think of these behaviors as being visible to others.
+In other words, working with a colleague in your team that shows systematic behavior would be quite easily spotted due to their methodical approach to tasks and perhaps even a more procedural decision-making style.

 Personality traits are stable